psyll/Noty-JS/README.md

 });
 ```

-This code is used to define the position and values of successful notifications.
-The variables include:
+Parameters are used to define the position and settings of notifications.

 - **`hoverPause`** (default: false) - Pauses the timeout when hovering notification
 - **`timeout`** (default: 0) - The default time period until the notification automatically closes (in milliseconds)